JaykeBird/ssui/README.md

 ### Getting set up

-In your XAML or C# files, you'll want to start by adding a reference to SolidShineUi.
-Then, you can start referencing the controls below!
+You'll want to start with downloading/references the packages as linked above.
+Then in your XAML or C# files, you can add a reference to SolidShineUi.
+After that, you can start using the controls listed below!

 ```XAML
     xmlns:flat="clr-namespace:SolidShineUi;assembly=SolidShineUi"